ghouse6862/Ethnic_Food_Restaurant/README.md

 --> <strong>Products:</strong> This collection is used to store information about all the products available in the restaurant.
 It consists of the following fields:<br />
 productName: Stores the name of the product.<br />
 description: Stores the description of the product.
-2.3 category: Stores information about the category to which the product belongs.<br />
+category: Stores information about the category to which the product belongs.<br />
-2.4. price: Stores the price of the product.<br />
+price: Stores the price of the product.<br />
-2.5. qty: Stores the quantity of product available in the inventory.<br /> 2.6 image: Stores the image of the product<br />
+qty: Stores the quantity of product available in the inventory.<br />
+image: Stores the image of the product<br />
-2.7 isDeleted: This field is used to implement soft-delete.<br />
+isDeleted: This field is used to implement soft-delete.<br />

+--> <strong>Orders:</strong> This collection is used to store all the orders placed by the users.
+It consists of the following fields:<br />
+CustomerID: It is used to identify the user who placed the order. <br />
+Items: It consists of the array of information about the items placed as the order. <br />
+orderType: This field specifies whether the user wants to place the order for dine-in or pick-up. <br />
+bookingTime: stores the time at which order was placed. <br />
+totalBill: stores the total amount of the order. <br />

 ## Languages/frameworks:
 The following languages/frameworks were used in the project: <br />